Nicolas Bourbaki: Postwar until the present

-Following the war, Bourbaki had solidified the plan of its work and settled into a productive routine.
+Following the Second World War, Bourbaki had solidified the plan of its work and settled into a productive routine.
 Bourbaki regularly published volumes of the Éléments during the 1950s and 1960s, and enjoyed its greatest influence during this period.
 Over time the founding members gradually left the group, slowly being replaced with younger newcomers including Jean-Pierre Serre and Alexander Grothendieck.
 Serre, Grothendieck and Laurent Schwartz were awarded the Fields Medal during the postwar period, in 1954, 1966 and 1950 respectively.
 Later members Alain Connes and Jean-Christophe Yoccoz also received the Fields Medal, in 1982 and 1994 respectively.

 The later practice of accepting scientific awards contrasted with some of the founders' views.
 During the 1930s, Weil and Delsarte petitioned against a French national scientific "medal system" proposed by the Nobel Prize in Physics laureate Jean Perrin.
 Weil and Delsarte felt that the institution of such a system would increase unconstructive pettiness and jealousy in the scientific community.
 Despite this, the Bourbaki group had previously successfully petitioned Perrin for a government grant to support its normal operations.
 Like the founders, Grothendieck was also averse to awards, albeit for pacifist reasons.
 Although Grothendieck was awarded the Fields Medal in 1966, he declined to attend the ceremony in Moscow, in protest of the Soviet government.
 In 1988, Grothendieck rejected the Crafoord Prize outright, citing no personal need to accept prize money, lack of recent relevant output, and general distrust of the scientific community.